ptupitsyn/ptupitsyn.github.io/_posts/2025-10-29-Testing-Client-Protocol-In-Apache-Ignite-Net-3.md

 ---
 layout: post
-title: How we test client protocol in Apache Ignite.NET
+title: How We Test Client Protocol in Apache Ignite.NET
 ---

 Client drivers for distributed systems are much more complicated than traditional database drivers.